 You'll need to speak to your team coordinator who will need to add you back into your team.

-Where will the money raised for this walk go?
+Where has the money raised for the Resolution Cup gone?

 Why all the plastic cups?